Disk buffer

-In computer storage, disk buffer (often ambiguously called disk cache or cache buffer) is the embedded memory in a hard disk drive (HDD) or solid state drive (SSD) acting as a buffer between the rest of the computer and the physical hard disk platter or flash memory that is used for storage.
+In computer storage, a disk buffer (often ambiguously called a disk cache or a cache buffer) is the embedded memory in a hard disk drive (HDD) or solid-state drive (SSD) acting as a buffer between the rest of the computer and the physical hard disk platter or flash memory that is used for storage.
 Modern hard disk drives come with 8 to 256 MiB of such memory, and solid-state drives come with up to 4 GB of cache memory.

 Since the late 1980s, nearly all disks sold have embedded microcontrollers and either an ATA, Serial ATA, SCSI, or Fibre Channel interface.
 The drive circuitry usually has a small amount of memory, used to store the data going to and coming from the disk platters.

 The disk buffer is physically distinct from and is used differently from the page cache typically kept by the operating system in the computer's main memory.
 The disk buffer is controlled by the microcontroller in the hard disk drive, and the page cache is controlled by the computer to which that disk is attached.
-The disk buffer is usually quite small, ranging between 8 MB to 4 GB, and the page cache is generally all unused main memory.
+The disk buffer is usually quite small, ranging between 8 MB and 4 GB, and the page cache is generally all unused main memory.
 While data in the page cache is reused multiple times, the data in the disk buffer is rarely reused.
 In this sense, the terms disk cache and cache buffer are misnomers; the embedded controller's memory is more appropriately called disk buffer.

 Note that disk array controllers, as opposed to disk controllers, usually have normal cache memory of around 0.5–8 GiB.